-Over 90% of women may experience some symptoms that are associated with premenstrual syndrome (PMS), but what are these symptoms, what exactly causes them and how can we treat them?
+Over 90% of women may experience some symptoms that are associated with premenstrual syndrome (PMS), but what is PMS, what are these symptoms, what exactly causes them and how can we treat them?
 From bloating and cramps to headaches and mood swings, natural remedies to medicines, it’s time to understand and explore PMS!
 Keep reading to find out more information!

 Abdominal pain and cramps